cipherphage/IJ-Quote-Generator/readme.md

 # React-Natural-Typing-Effect

 ## About
-This is a simple and small React/Typescript component library for displaying a string's characters as Span elements within a Div element using a configurable and natural-feeling typing animation.
+This is a simple and small React/Typescript component library for displaying a string's characters as Span elements within a Div element using a configurable and natural-feeling typing animation, pause, and decomposition of decomposeable unicode characters.
+Decomposition refers to graphemes that are made up of constituent, mappable components within unicode.
+For example, in this component library a Korean string `라` appears to be typed as first `ㄹ` and then the `ㅏ` is added to make the final `라`.
+This can simulate a more realistic typing effect.

 ## Usage